Southern Fried Catfish Recipe

 • Paprika: Contributes a mild smokiness and vibrant color to the golden crust.

-• Salt: Elevates the natural flavor of the catfish and balances all seasoning.
+• Salt: Elevates the natural flavor of the catfish and balances all seasonings.

 • Black Pepper: Provides gentle heat and complements the overall flavor profile.